polarfire-soc/polarfire-soc-documentation/asymmetric-multiprocessing/amp.md

 A HSS payload is an image containing a header and one or more binary files that have been merged together to form the payload.

-In an AMP configuration, the HSS payload should contain two binary files.
-One file for each of the supported software contexts, for example, one of these binary files could be an ELF file containing a bare metal application or RTOS.
-The other file is a U-boot binary to load Linux OS.
+In an AMP configuration, the HSS payload should contain two binary files, one for each of the supported software contexts.
+For example, one of these binary files could be an ELF file containing a bare metal application or RTOS, and the other one a U-boot binary to load Linux OS.

 When loading a payload, the HSS will copy the payload from non-volatile storage to DDR and then copy the binaries to the memory location(s) that were specified when the payload was generated.